-My name is Nahia Orduña, and I am currently a Senior Manager in the area of Data and Analytics at one of the biggest telecommunication companies in the world.
+My name is Nahia Orduña, and I am currently a Manager in the Solution Architecture area at one of the biggest technological companies in the world.
 I have studied Engineering in Electronics, I have a Master’s Degree in Telecommunications Engineering, I hold a Bachelors of Science Degree in Business, and an MBA with a thesis in how to use Big Data to optimize telecommunication services.
 I have over 15 years’ experience in International IT and Tech companies and have held different roles in the field: Network Engineer, Software Engineer, Solution Architect, Solution Director and agile Product Owner in three different countries.
 I speak Spanish, Basque, English, German and Data.

 It is my pleasure to share my experience in the field around topics such as the Future of Work, Big Data and AI.
 I am also one of the leaders of the Women in Big Data organization, where I regularly engage, and share thought leadership in forums to encourage and promote diversity in data careers.
 I have won the Data Leader of the Year Europe 2019 Award at the Women in IT Summit & Awards summit awards.
 In 2020 I have been recognized as one of the inspiring women in the city of Munich in the initiative “Extraordinary Women” #sieINSPIRIERTmich.

 Why am I doing this?